 Jude moved to Minneapolis for medical school.
-Then on a trip to NY for Reese’s surgery, she notices Kennedy working while performing off-off Broadway.
-Kennedy’s career had never really taken off on the stage; her longest role was still to come working for 3 years on a soap opera.
+Then, on a trip to NY for Reese’s surgery, she noticed Kennedy performing off-off-Broadway.
+Kennedy’s career had never really taken off on the stage; her longest role was still to come, working for 3 years on a soap opera.

-Jude gave Kennedy her phone nunber.
+Jude gave Kennedy her phone number.
 At the time, Kennedy was dating a black man.
-They had little in common and he had dated many white women before her although he was her first black man.
-She talked about being part black with him but he never took her seriously.
+They had little in common, and he had dated many white women before her, although he was her first black man.
+She talked about being part black with him, but he never took her seriously.
 When she met up with Reese and Jude, she realized they were still in love and envied them.
-She spent some time with them and Jude gave her a photo of the twins at their father’s funeral.
+She spent some time with them, and Jude gave her a photo of the twins at their father’s funeral.

 Kennedy Moves On

 Kennedy left her boyfriend one day without goodbyes and no backward glance.
-She travelled home with the photo from Jude and confronted her mother who continued to lie to her.
+She traveled home with the photo from Jude and confronted her mother, who continued to lie to her.
 Kennedy decided to escape for a while, taking a year to travel to Europe and around.

-Stella did not hear from Kennedy and blamed Jude.
+Stella did not hear from Kennedy for a while and blamed Jude.
 She thought that Jude might be able to get Kennedy to get in touch with her.
 She also wanted Jude to leave Kennedy alone.
 She decided to visit Mallard while her husband was away on a trip to Boston.
-The name of Mallard had changed although not much else.
+The name of Mallard had changed, although not much else.

 Back in Mallard, the twins reunited for one day.
 Adele had Alzheimer’s but instantly recognized Stella.
 In time, she didn’t remember Desiree and called her Stella.